dr-itz/redmine_workflow_enhancements/README.md

 ## Usage

-Go to Administration -> Workflow, select a single workflow and click 'Edit'.
+* Go to Administration -> Workflow, select a single workflow and click 'Edit'
+* Go to Administration -> Tracker, select a tracker
+* In the issue edit form, click on the "?" next to the issue status

 ## Development and test